GRCLP1006 - Greece Cyclades

 Serifos: Chora – Taxiarchon – Livadi

-Bus to Chora (not included, around 10 min), the village that overlooks the bay of Livadi.
+Bus to Chora (not included, about 10 min), the village that overlooks the bay of Livadi.
 During your hike you will discover chapels, such as Stavros, and explore multiple inland villages: Kendarchos, Galani and Panagia.
 You can add to this section of the hike with a visit of the monastery of Taxiarchon (16th century).
 There is one solitary monk still living there and it possesses a beautiful collection of religious heirlooms.
 The return trip to Chora is via a beautiful “monopati” (single track trail) and descent to the bay of Livadi, where you can swim and relax as you, please.

-About 5 hours of walking, 15km/9.3mi, +610m/2001ft, -610m/2001ft.
+About 5 hours of walking, 15km/9.3mi, +/-630m/2070ft.
 Daypack to carry.

 Accommodation